 Of important note, Irvine is also a city of artists.
 Irvine has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Irvine’s character.

-Telecommuters are a relatively large percentage of the workforce: 8.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.42% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Irvine is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Irvine in 2018 was $50,016, which is wealthy relative to California and the nation.
 This equates to an annual income of $200,064 for a family of four.
 However, Irvine contains both very wealthy and poor people as well.